Tobacco Education & Research Oversight Committee

 How many school boards allow the possession of drug paraphernalia.
-Not only is nicotine a drug, but every vaping devices has the potential to be used for other vaporized drugs.
+Not only is nicotine a drug, but every vaping device has the potential to be used for other vaporized drugs.

 “They are EVERYWHERE”

-“SOOO many people are using them all of the sudden!”
+“SOOO many people are using them all of a sudden!”